f9w0b/Anime_List/Anime_list_README.txt

-This is creatin the repo for jpeg animelist for Le_New_ifighter
+This is creatin the repo for jpeg animelist for Le_New_ifighter _ after edit